Why is Breathing Air Testing necessary?

 - Water (liquid) – 290 mgm-3 at 5 bar and 20oC.

-The frequency of the breathing air testing should be based on a risk assessment.
+Companies should base the frequency of breathing air testing on a risk assessment.
 However, it should take place at least every three months.
-This should be more often when the quality of air cannot be assured at these levels.
+The test should be more often when a company cannot assure that they meet these levels.

 Further Information on compressed air quality testing is available below